ndegroot/transcribetools/readme.md

 ## Introduction
 TranscribeTools is a Python application that transcribes all sound files in a configurable folder using a local version of the Whisper model.
 Whisper is an automatic speech recognition system created by OpenAI, which can transcribe audio files in multiple languages and translate those languages into English.

 The model must be run locally to comply with the General Data Protection Regulation (GDPR).
 This is because, when using OpenAI’s transcription service (based on the Whisper model), OpenAI collects user data from prompts and files uploaded by the user.
 These audio files may contain personal data from which people can be identified.
-Therefore, using OpenAI’s service without a processing agreement is not allowed.
+Therefore, using OpenAI’s service without a processing agreement is not allowed within organisations.

 On the other hand, using TranscribeTools to run the Whisper model on your own device means that files containing personal data will not be collected.
 The program essentially downloads the model—released as open-source software in 2022—and uses the command line to select a folder, which it then transcribes, all locally.